panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 ```

 `typeof` with an existing object and with `null` evaluates to `'object'`.

+["The history of typeof null"](https://2ality.com/2013/10/typeof-null.html) describes this bug in detail.

 A good approach to detect if a variable has an object, and no `null` values, is this: